hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

 Unless you can run a php script that sets up your database you will need to install phpmyadmin in the demo-project on cloud9.

 In the terminal enter

 mysql-ctl start

 phpmyadmin-ctl install

-You will be given a link to click
-The username will be the same as your login username.
-DO NOT SET A ROOT PASSWORD as it messes up the next command

- mysql-ctl cli

- SHOW VARIABLES WHERE Variable_name = 'hostname';

- \q to quit

- record that hostname as this seems to be the only way to find it.

- Now you can change your root password, but it is up to you since it is very hard to delete it fully once it is set.
-There is a button on the change password link that allows "no Password" but I have found it finicky. logout login and hopefully it clears your password so that you can reload

-  mysql-ctl cli

 You can then use phpmyadmin to setup your databases.

 find database C9

-table
+Create table

-cp12Data  2 fields
+c9table 3 columns (higher number if more columns = fileds)

 myID INT Primary A_I

 myName TEXT

-The insert a few names the MYID shoud A_I which stands for auto_increment.
+myX   INT   click not null

+repeat for other columns

-Any files in this folder with the .php extension need to go in the php folder of the demo=project
+Any files in this project with the .php extension need to go in the php folder of the demo=project oe make a new HTML5 or PHP project using cloud9